eilvelia/tdl/packages/prebuilt-tdlib/README.md

 install the needed version of `prebuilt-tdlib`.

-Additionaly, TDLib's versioning is weird, and some of the `prebuilt-tdlib` releases are not tied to a specific tag release in the TDLib repository.
+Additionaly, TDLib's versioning is weird, and some of the `prebuilt-tdlib` releases are not connected to a specific tag release in the TDLib repository.

+The releases of the `prebuilt-tdlib` npm package are not git-tagged.

 ### npm tags